bhupesh-reddy/bhupesh-reddy/README.md

 ##### I’m Bhupesh Sainath Reddy Challa but i prefer people call me Bhupesh or Sai 👋

 - I admire the value of data and usability in Banking sector,Healthcare,Financial analysis(stocks predictions),Telecomminication and many more.
-I'm intrested in working with data and extaract the valuable information from the data.
+I'm intrested in working with data and extract the valuable information from the data.

 - 🌱 I’m currently learning Data Analytics for business.
 Worked on various kaggle projects building machine learning models, performed Exploratory Analysis.